pmd/pmd-designer/README.md

     * in CONTRIBUTING.md, README.md
     * in the issue template of pmd/pmd
     * on the mailing list?
+    * leave a pmd-ui/README.md behind, which says: The designer lives now at pmd/pmd-designer

+* Update release_procedure/do_release.sh
+  * Before releasing PMD, we need to check and update the pmd-ui/designer dependency to the latest release, so that the latest version is included in the binary distribution.

 ## Differences from the current pmd-ui in the main repo